 They will then be prompted to accept the terms.

-And with that, the patient will be fully registered on Portal!
-Their record in Dentally will automatically update to reflect these changes.
+The patient will now be fully registered on Portal, and will be able to use their login in future - their record in Dentally will automatically update to reflect these changes.

 ๐ก Top tip: Make sure the patient's mobile number is in the mobile field in Dentally - if this is entered into the home or work fields, Portal will not work for the patient.
 Portal requires a valid mobile number to verify when a patient is logging in.
 This adds an extra level of security for patient data.
 It is not possible to use a landline instead.